Anikesh348/anikesh-movies/README.md

 To use this application,

-1. Type " npm install " inside the root directory to download server side dependencies.
+1. Run " npm install " inside the root directory to download server side dependencies.
-2. Type " npm install " inside the client directory to download client side dependencies.
+2. Run " npm install " inside the client directory to download client side dependencies.
-3. Type " npm run dev " from the root directory to launch the application.
+3. Run " npm run dev " from the root directory to launch the application.

 The site runs locally on localhost:3000/